Sustainable House Day provides the opportunity to explore some of Australia’s most unique and inspiring homes.

 Reducing the carbon intensity of our houses also has the extra benefits of saving residents’ money and creating homes that are healthier and more comfortable to live in.

 Many Australians are overwhelmed by the amount of information on what actions they can take in their home or rental properties, and need guidance sifting through sources and opinions.
 Sustainable House Day provides important advice and resources that help Australians put their desire to live more sustainably into action.

 Renew is a national, not-for-profit organisation that inspires, enables and advocates for people to live sustainably in their homes and communities.

 Renew engages with more than 250,000 people each year around Australia and beyond.
 We work with more than 10,000 members and a network of 14 active members’ branches throughout the country.
 Our community of climate change action includes readers of our two market-leading sustainability magazines Renew and Sanctuary, attendees of our Speed Date a Sustainability Expert event series and Sustainable House Day, users of our online resources and calculators, people contacting our advice service, and our research and advocacy partners.

 Renew advocates in government and industry arenas for policies that promote renewable energy and cut emissions, make our homes healthier, more affordable and climate resilient, and protect consumer rights in our rapidly changing energy markets through our Climate Resilient Homes campaign.
 Renew also provides consultancy services based on our technical expertise in energy, water and communications.
-Our Green Rebuilt Toolkit program launching in 2021 will provide resources and advice to homeowners who are rebuilding after being impacted by bushfire.
+Our Green Rebuilt Toolkit program launched in 2021 provides resources and advice to homeowners who are rebuilding after being impacted by bushfire.